DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 Anyone working on the same problem will understand the routine protocols and know that focusing their research on amino acid p.R127L will give them an advantage.
 Tackling this problem is one for IP law.
-If it was for something like vaccine research then one might argue about applied ethics - "is it wrong to steal that which should be free ifnormation?" - but that weak arguement is quickly disarmed by the fact that we would want our vaccine to come from the primary rearcher, not the theif who is willing to cut corners.
+If it was for something like vaccine research then one might argue about applied ethics - "is it wrong to steal that which should be free information?" - but that weak argument is quickly disarmed by the fact that we would want our vaccine to come from the primary researcher, not the thief who is willing to cut corners.

-It is obvious that protection should be impleted to prevent theft of _public IP_.
+It is obvious that protection should be implemented to prevent theft of _public IP_.
-Forthermore, publically funded health research results usally reside alongside private health information that deserves to have strong protections.
+Furthermore, publicly funded health research results usually reside alongside private health information that deserves to have strong protections.

 # Disinformation
 Disinformation, _dezinformatsiya_, includes the leaking of information that seems valuable but is either a dead-end, or worse, intentionally harmful.
-It is critical to ban the use of disinformation in any research affecting human health or publically funded research.
+It is critical to ban the use of disinformation in any research affecting human health or publicly funded research.
 It would be better to have instances of valid IP theft than risk any harm.

 # Data pollution